rsnyderaustin/Ecommerce-Data-Analysis/README.md

 For hosting, managing, and querying the dataset, I hosted a PostgreSQL server on my local machine, and managed the database with a mix of the command line tool 'psql' and software DBeaver.

-The dataset originates from the Brazilian e-commerce company Olist, and is made publicly available through the website Kaggle.
+The dataset used for this project was provided by Brazilian e-commerce company Olist via the website Kaggle.

 Data source: